Steam-Locomotive/PicoCTF-2014-Write-ups/cryptography/web_interception.md

 Now lets say I send another block.
 This time I send 15 `A` followed by 15 more `A`, but after that put in a character, call it `i`. that looks like this:

+                                                                                Secret starts here
+                                                                                V
     G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A A i | 1 2 3 ...
     ^                             ^                                           ^
 	First block                   Second block                                Third block

-If `i` is the first character of the message, they should encrypt to the same thing.
+If `i` is the first character of the message, then the plaintext blocks are exactly the same, so they should encrypt to the same thing.
 Thus, I can set a counter to go through from i = 0 to 255 and break when the second block of the encrypted text equals the second block of the old encrypted text.
 This can give me the first byte of the message.

 Now I can do this for the second one too.
 I need to record the second block of this
 result:

+                                                                          Secret starts here                                                                          starts here
+                                                                          V
     G E T   / A A A A A A A A A A | A A A A A A A A A A A A A A A A A A A 1 2 | 3 4 5 ...
     ^                             ^                                           ^
 	First block                   Second block                                Third block